Adi-UA/HackArizona2020/README.md

 The `AWS` environment (at the time of the Hackathon in Jan 2020) did use an older backend, so the model runs much slower on `AWS` than `Colab`.
 The model used in the port is almost the exact same, so I will not be including the `AWS` model and its local app in this repository.

+I've uploaded the notebook without clearning the output.